taro-nakajima/NMschool_2021_handson_HRC_day2/README.md

 * Determine the orientation of the crystal using [Neutron Laue DIffraction Pattern Simulator for HRC(BL12)](https://nakajima.issp.u-tokyo.ac.jp/tools/hrc_laue_sim/).
 * Once we obtained the correct orientation, we can reproduce diffraction patterns measured other orientations.
 For example, "scan02_Omega_-60deg.png" is the diffraction pattern measured at omega=-60 deg.
 Please confirm that this diffraction pattern agrees with the simulation by applying -28 deg rotation about the z axis (= omega axis).

-### Sec.
+## Sec.
 2: Spin-excitations in ferromagnets, and (1D) antiferromagnets

 ### Sec.
-3: How to measure magnetic excitations of a 1D antiferromagnet
+2-1: How to measure magnetic excitations of a 1D antiferromagnet

 * [Accessible Q-E range of HRC(BL12)](https://nakajima.issp.u-tokyo.ac.jp/tools/hrc_qe_range/)

+## Sec.
+4: The Fermi choppers of HRC
-### Sec.
-4: Frequency dependence of intensity and resolution of the Fermi choppers of HRC
+### Frequency dependence of intensity and resolution

 * [Flux/Resolution Simulator of HRC(BL12)](https://nakajima.issp.u-tokyo.ac.jp/tools/hrc_flux_reso_simulator/)